richi1717/ElliesQuest/README.md

 <h2>Bugs</h2>
 There are some issues with using Backbone history that will cause some bugs.
 This can be fixed by refreshing the browser.
-I plan on fixing these bugs at a later date but am now focused on getting a job and learning other frameworks.
+I plan on fixing these bugs at a later date but am now focused on learning other frameworks.
 There is a lot that needs to be done in this game and one huge issue is making it fit on different screens.
 I used a 13" MacBook Pro to design it so if you're using something else and there is a gap in between the bottom sections of the battle screen or if they are overlapping, try zooming in or out with cmd + '+' or cmd + '-' or ctrl + '+' or ctrl + '-' if you are unfortunate to have to use Windows:(

 <h2>Want to Play My Game or Just Mess With My Code?</h2>
 Just clone this repo if you want to check out or try my game.
 Next, in